VedShh/BlueStampEngineeringProject/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qdelkj9V17M?si=lpD4TQSAaymOdUEd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+**Summary:**
-For my starter project, I built a small circuit on the Arduino Uno.
-The circuit gets input from the motion sensor (refer to F1) which either gives us a 'high' or 'low' data value.
+I built a small circuit on the Arduino Uno for my starter project.
+The circuit gets input from the motion sensor (refer to Figure 1) which either gives us a 'high' or 'low' data value.
 If the motion sensor does not detect motion then a red LED is lit up and if it does detect motion then a green LED is lit up along with a pienzo buzzer making a buzzing sound providing an audio distinction.
 I coded this with a simple if-else checking that if the motion sensor returns 'high' then we light up the green LED + piezo buzzer, else we turn on the red LED.
 I also added a potentiometer to control the pitch of the piezo buzzer's sound.
 We have to put the potentiometer on the analog side because we incrementally change the pitch.
 Some challenges that I faced when doing this starter project were mainly my lack of knowledge of the tools and the components.
 After I learned the basics of Arduino, how to wire, how different sensors work, and the main wiring conventions, I was able to build circuits much faster.

-**F1: A basic motion sensor with 3 ports where power(VCC), ground(GND), and a digital port(OUT) are connected**
+**Figure 1: A basic motion sensor with 3 ports where power(VCC), ground(GND), and a digital port(OUT) are connected**

 ![Eduction Image](motionSensor.png)